grow/grow/content/docs/urls.md

 Use these formatters to configure serving paths for documents either in a content document or its blueprint.

+Setting `path` in *both* a collection's blueprint and in a content document is *optional*.
+You should only define a path in a content document if you need to *override* a content document's path from the one specified in its blueprint.

+__Remember: don't repeat yourself.__ If you can specify a path format in a collection's blueprint that generates the right path for all of its documents, then there is no need to also specify `$path` for each document.
+Only specify `$path` in a document for paths you need to override.

 | Path formatter
 |-|-|
 | `{base}` | The document's basename.